- 01 Format Recovery

 1. Create a Backup of Useful USB Data

 It's always necessary to create a backup of important files on USB.
 You can choose to copy files manually or apply professional file backup software like EaseUS Todo Backup to back up all files in USB automatically with its schedule backup feature.
-You can back up files to cloud drive in case the local backup gets corrupted or destroyed.
+You can back up files to a cloud drive in case the local backup gets corrupted or destroyed.

 2. Check and Fix USB Errors Regularly

-By checking and repairing existing file system errors in USB will effectively prevent USB inaccessible or RAW issues.
+Checking and repairing existing file system errors in USB will effectively prevent USB inaccessible or RAW issues.
 You can either check and fix USB errors by using CMD or use Error Checking in Properties as listed here: